Targeted Learning for Variable Importance: Methodology

 \subsection{Illustration}

-In this section, we provide an implementation of the methodology, where we apply our methodology to conditional variable importance.
-We begin by noticing that the estimand of conditional permutation metric is defined as:
+In this section we apply our methodology to conditional variable importance.
+Detailed steps of our implementation can be found at Algorithm \ref{alg: conditional permutation importance calculation}.
+We begin by observing that the estimand of conditional permutation metric is defined as:

 where \(\hat{y}(x, z) = \E\left[ Y| X = x,Z = z \right]\), \(X^C \sim X|Z\), and \(X^C \perp X|Z\).